 - IDC – “Successful deployments of disaggregated, cloud-native network architecture can provide greater agility, flexibility, operational efficiency, and continuous innovation in wired and wireless networks.”

 - Appledore Research – “The move from closed, custom, hardware-based networks to open, cloud native, software-based networks bring with it the opportunity for disaggregation.
-It provides an increasing ability to innovate new dynamic and flexible services, rather than the typical static and fixed telco services of today.”
+It provides an increasing ability to innovate new dynamic and flexible network services, rather than the typical static and fixed telco services of today.”

 #5 Growing list of Top Carriers Involved in Disaggregated Networking